We help people aged 18 and over

-Our Link Workers have been providing vital support to their clients throughout the coronavirus pandemic.
-During the lockdowns it was mainly by telephone or Zoom calls.
-They are now able to carry out socially-distanced home visits, where it is safe to do so and where the client welcomes it.
-Following changes to the rules, they can also encourage clients to join in outdoor physical activities that can improve their wellbeing and health.
+We have been providing vital support throughout the coronavirus pandemic.
+We are now able to carry out socially-distanced home visits, where it is safe to do so and where the client welcomes it.
+Following changes to the rules, we are also encouraging clients to join in outdoor physical activities that can improve their wellbeing and health.

-A community referral service that can improve everyday living for people in Milton Keynes.
+This is a community referral service that can improve everyday living for adults living in Milton Keynes.

 How does it work?